Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Case Study

 \section{Case Study}

 We now study the contagion process for a number of different system configurations and illustrate a few intuitive findings.
+This complements the examples given in the previous section which could be studied fully analytically.
 For different system configurations we determine the optimal support level.
 We wish to highlight that the optimal support level is viewed from the point of a (benevolent) regulator, who wishes to stabilize the financial system (by some measure), by imposing rules on the financial entities to support their own subsidiaries.
 These support actions may not be optimal from the point of view of an individual agent, and may not be a Nash equilibrium.

 We assume that all subsidiaries of type $1$ have capital $r_1$ except for an $\varepsilon_1$ share which has capital $x$ and thus defaults.
 Similarly, all type $2$ subsidiaries have capital equal to $r_2$ except for an $\varepsilon_2$ share that has capital $x$ and thus defaults.
 Assuming that the defaulted subsidiaries of type $1$ are chosen independently of those of type $2$, this of course implies that $(C_1,C_2)$ is such that $\mathbb{P}(C_l=x)=\varepsilon_l=1-\mathbb{P}(C_l=r_l)$ for $l\in \{ 1,2 \}$ and $C_1$ and $C_2$ independent.
 Then we obtain that